softworkz/emby-wiki/Images.md

 * ParentLogoItemId - The id of an ancestor item with a logo
 * ParentLogoImageTag - The cache tag of the ancestor logo image
+* ParentArtItemId - The id of an ancestor item with an art image
+* ParentArtImageTag - The cache tag of the ancestor art image
 * ParentBackdropItemId - The id of an ancestor item with backdrop images
 * ParentBackdropImageTags - The cache tags of the ancestor backdrop images

+## Adding a Played Indicator

+A played indicator overlay can be added onto the image using **Indicator=Played**

+## Adding a Percent Played Indicator

+A percent played overlay can be added onto the image using **Indicator=PercentPlayed&PercentPlayed=47**